Anger management can help you control your anger in three ways.

 For more info and inquiries:

-You learn how to change how often, how long, and how intensely they feel angry.
-Sometimes you may no longer become angry from a trigger that used to really enrage them.
-Other times you may still become angry, but they are able to practice skills that bring the intensity down very quickly so they can get back to a productive day or reconnect with someone they care about, instead of escalating matters.
+You learn how to prevent being upset in the first place and how to change how often, how long, and how intensely you feel angry.
+Sometimes you may no longer become angry from a trigger that used to really enrage you.
+Other times you may still become angry, but you are able to practice skills that bring the intensity down very quickly so you can get back to a productive day or reconnect with someone you care about, instead of escalating matters.

 Types of Anger Management Treatment in New York City